 2. Completed request submitted by homeowner to 311

-3. Initial repair costs paid by the homeowner's Neighborhood Association
+3. Initial repair costs paid by the homeowner or homeowner's Neighborhood Association

 4. Completed rebate forms and successful inspection